timolinn/html/README.md

 ## Contributing

 While I'm not currently investing heavily because of time.
-I'm open to welcoming new pull requests for new features or generally using better parsing algorithms.
+I'm open to welcoming new pull requests for new features or general improvements.